 How to use the lunar calculator

-The lunar calculator computes Moon position, phase and visibility for any date between 1900 and 2100.
+The lunar calculator computes the Moon's position, phase and visibility for any date between 1900 and 2100.
 Use the fields on the left to set date, time, location and physical parameters.
-The result updates immediately on the right — current phase, equatorial and topocentric position, upcoming principal phases, Supermoons, eclipses and altitude curve for the next hours.
+Results update immediately on the right — current phase, equatorial and topocentric position, upcoming primary phases, Supermoons, eclipses and the altitude curve over the coming hours.

 What this lunar calculator delivers